rsacharias/top-calculator/README.md

 # top-calculator

-This project is the last hands-on task of the foundation course of The Odin Project (TOP).
+This project is the final hands-on task of the foundation course of The Odin Project (TOP).
 It combines all basic concepts of html, css and javascript which are teached in the curriculum of this course up to this point.